What is Indian food?

 Of course it would take years to fully understand the multitude of regional varieties in Indian cooking, but let’s go on a whistle-stop tour of the country so you can at least begin to appreciate just how much more there is to curry than you may realise.

-Western India is a good place to start: here, the curries of the coastal areas celebrate seafood and the interior areas look instead to pulses and grains for their protein intake.
-Curries are a staple of the diet, but the style and flavour of the curry depends on which part of the area is making them:
+Moving clockwise, let's start with western India.
+Here, the curries of the coastal areas celebrate seafood and the interior areas look instead to pulses and grains for their protein intake.
+Curries are a staple of the diet, but the style and flavour of the curry depends on which part of the area is making them.

-Moving clockwise, let’s move to the south; southern Indian curries use a lot of chillies and lentils, with spices that often appear including saffron, coriander, lemon, curry leaf, tamarind and turmeric, to name a few.
+Let’s move further to the south; southern Indian curries use a lot of chillies and lentils, with spices that often appear including saffron, coriander, lemon, curry leaf, tamarind and turmeric, to name a few.